srp33/ShinyLearner/README.md

 ```

 We are working on additional examples.
 Please contact us with any suggestions about examples you may want.
 We are also working on a user interface to make it easier to specify these parameters.

+## Adding your own algorithm

+It is easy to integrate your own classification (or feature-selection) algorithm into ShinyLearner.
+To do so, you would complete the following steps:

+1. Create a bash script that accepts the following arguments:
+  1. Path to input training data file.
+  2. Path to output training data file.
+  3. A sorted list of class values, separated by commas.
+(This ensures that all algorithms output predictions in the same order for the classes.)
+2. Contact us with details about any additional software dependencies that need to be added to the ShinyLearner Docker environment to support execution of this script.
+3. Create a pull request to merge this bash script into the ShinyLearner project.
+Algorithm scripts in ShinyLearner are specified by convention, depending on the expected input format of the algorithm.
+For example, Weka-implemented algorithms process algorithms in ```.arff``` format, so the Weka scripts in ShinyLearner are stored within ```ClassificationScripts/arff/weka```.
+Let us know if you have any questions.

+After validating your script, we will release a new version of ShinyLearner that includes your script in the master branch.